airbytehq/airbyte/docs/connector-development/README.md

 ## Python Connector-Development Kit \(CDK\)

-You can build a connector very quickly in Python with the [Airbyte Python CDK](cdk-python/), which generates 75% of the code required for you.
+You can build a connector very quickly in Python with the [Airbyte CDK](cdk-python/), which generates 75% of the code required for you.

 ## Dotnet/C# Connector-Development Kit \(CDK\)